 A half a million yelled “F”.

-“What’s that spell?”
-We exploded like a rocket fueled by teenage angst!
-An entire hill screamed the most obscene word we knew at the top of our lungs.
-Imagine the power, the release, the unity of a half a million voices yelling the fucking F-word in defiant glee.
-Joe’s anti-war satire defined us as a nation, a Woodstock Nation that understood the senselessness of war. “…and it’s one two three.
+“Gimme a U.” Everyone in eyesight was standing as a half a million yelled “U”.
+When he reached “K” and asked, “What’s that spell?” we exploded like a rocket fueled by angst!
+Every person on that hill was against the war.
+We’d lost friends and family.
+We were angry and the entire hill screamed the most obscene word we knew at the top of our lungs.
+Imagine the unified release of a half a million voices yelling the fucking F-word in defiant glee.
+Maybe that was the moment, when Joe’s anti-war song defined us as a nation, a Woodstock Nation that understood the senselessness of it all. “…and it’s one two three.
 What are we fighting for?
 Don’t ask me.
 I don’t give a damn.
 Next stop is Viet Nam”.
 And the Woodstock Angel swirled magic colored sparkles to the sky… our banner… set to music.
-Any and all voices took wind.
+All our voices took flight.

-Bands were delayed; freaks huddled under rain-soaked covers.
-I’d never been so filthy and the announcer pleaded with us, “Pleeeaase don’t swim in the drinking water.”
+Bands were delayed.
+Freaks huddled under rain-soaked covers.
+I’d never been so filthy in my life and the announcer pleaded with us, “Pleeeaase don’t swim in the drinking water.”

 I turned to Leona and said, “There’s swimming?”

-Then I saw him, the most beautiful boy in all of Woodstock, a one in half-a-million vision.
-He was muscular and tan with long golden ringlets and deep blue heaven eyes as if the Woodstock Angel had sent him just to wrap me in his arms and kiss me.
+Then I saw the most beautiful boy in all of Woodstock, a one in half-a-million hunk.
+He was muscular and tan with long golden ringlets, and deep heaven-blue eyes as if the Woodstock Angel had sent him just to wrap me in his arms and kiss me.
 We made love in his sky colored tent.
 I remember it more clearly than my first time, maybe I remember it better than any time.
 It was like seeing multi-colored fractals while making love with every force between heaven and hell, simultaneously and they all were cool with it.
-Then we collapsed into the pond baptized.
+Then we collapsed into the pond re-bathed.

-I floated up the path, over waves of people toward that tiny patch of white, where I could rest my head and savor the secret of my Angel-Gift.
+I floated up the path, over waves of people toward that tiny patch of white, where I could rest my head and savor the secret of my gift.
 Canned Heat sang, “I’m goin’, I’m going where the water tastes like wine.”
-I’d been loved, christened and I drank Heat’s words like communion.
+I’d been loved, christened and I drank Heat’s words like a new communion.

 We danced threw Mountain and the Dead.
-Creedence revived us and when the music stopped the night crowd sang on, “Susie Q, baby I love you, Susie Q.” indefinitely.
-This was the best possible rainy day at Woodstock.
+Creedence, and when the music stopped the night crowd sang on, “Susie Q, baby I love you, Susie Q.” indefinitely.
+This was the best possible rainy day ever.

 To be cont…